Compensation You May Be Entitled to After a Car Accident

 Your level of negligence can significantly impact the amount of damages you’re ultimately awarded.
 Again, your attorney can discuss the various considerations relating to South Carolina comparative negligence law.

-How Do You Know What Damages You’re Entitled To?
+How Do You Know What Damages You’re Entitled To After a Car Accident?

 A personal injury attorney can help you determine what damages you’re entitled to and can build a case to help you get them.
 Sometimes it’s possible to settle with an insurance company for a fair amount, but other times, a trial is required in order to pursue fair compensation.